mkozianowski/blenderfds28x/README.md

 ## How to stay on the edge of development

+`git clone` this repository into the `blender/2.80/scripts/addons/blenderfds280x` directory of your Blender 2.8x install.
-Use `git update` to update your local BlenderFDS repo in the `blender/2.80/scripts/addons/blenderfds280x` directory.
+Then `git update` your local repository to follow the development.